 3) Failing to Stay Frugal

-Every entrepreneur just wants the best for their business.
-That’s why it can be tempting to invest in the latest technology, the most stylish office space, and the most talented employees.
+Every entrepreneur or small business owner just wants the best for their business.
+Thats why it can be tempting to invest in the latest technology, the most stylish office space, and the most talented employees.

 Formulating a realistic budget, sticking to it, and staying frugal are the best ways to keep your business afloat.
-Put your capital only on things that are absolutely essential.
+Put your capital only on essential things.

 At the very least, avoid making big purchases without a plan.
-Keep in mind that there’s always a better time for everything.
+To avoid this financial mistake.
+Keep in mind that theres always a better time for everything.
 For instance, you can mark the next big sale on your calendar and put a little bit of money away before your purchase.

 Check out these amazing tips for saving money in your business.